 The number of plus sized patients is growing so the weight limit of stand aids has never been so important.
-The Roze has a weight limit of 200kg which is almost 31 and a half stone.
-This gives health care providers more flexibility, with the types of patient’s it can be used with.
+The Invacare ISA XPLUS variant has a weight limit of 200 kilograms, which is almost 31 and a half stone.
+This gives health care providers more flexibility with the types of patients a stand aid can be used with.

 2- Smooth and quiet movement

-Many stand aids are noisy and have sudden movements This can make the more frail or elderlypatients already lacking confidence quite reticent to use the aid and therefore affecting their rehabilitation.
-The Roze mechanism is designed in a way that reduces noise and supports very smooth start and stop movement.
+Many stand aids are noisy, and their operation may produce uncomfortably sudden, jerky movements.
+This can make a person with a disability or an elderly patient already lacking confidence quite reluctant to use the stand aid and therefore affecting their rehabilitation.
+The Invacare ISA mechanism is designed in a way that reduces noise and supports very smooth start and stop movement.

 3- Risk assessment of the person

-You must first assess the person you intend to use it with; are they able to bear their own weight once standing is a pivotal factor on your risk assessment of this apparatus.
-I always recommend trialing a stand aid with your patient first; see how they tolerate the process.
-If you are in a nursing or residential care setting I would recommend getting an Occupational Therapy/Physiotherapy assessment.
+If you’re a care professional or a family member, you must first assess the person you intend to use the stand aid with – a pivotal factor of your risk assessment of the usage of a stand aid is whether they are able to bear their own weight once standing.
+I always recommend trialing a stand aid with your patient or loved one first; see how they tolerate the process.
+If you are in a nursing or residential care setting, I would recommend getting an Occupational Therapy or Physiotherapy assessment.